 Dandelion (Taraxacum officinale) supports the kidneys, increases

-bile flow and mildly strengthens the immune system.
-Barberry root
+bile flow, and mildly fights germs.
+Barberry root (Berberis

-(Berberis vulgaris) and Oregon grape root (B. aquifolium) contain
+vulgaris) and Oregon grape root (B. aquifolium) contain antifungal

-antifungal and antibacterial agents that enhance the immune system
+and antibacterial agents that activate macrophages and enhance the

 Randy Kidd holds doctorates in veterinary medicine and